leeolney3/30DayMapChallenge/README.md

 ## #30DayMapChallenge November 2021

-My submissions to [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) initiated by Topi Tjukanov.
+My submissions to [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) started by [Topi Tjukanov](https://twitter.com/tjukanov).

+The following table contains links to the code and plot(s) for each submission.

 | Day 01-10 | Day 11-20 | Day 21-30 |
 | :--- | :--- | :--- |